ghiscoding/angular-validation/readme.md

 Let's start with a simple example and then let's get down to real business.

 P.S.
-For real live example, please download the Github project and run the `index.html` (no server needer) while the actual form with validation is inside `templates/testingForm.html` for a better separation.
+For real live example, please download the Github project and run the `index.html` (no server required, except Chrome which doesn't want to run http outside of webserver) while the actual form with validation is inside `templates/testingForm.html` for a better separation.
 <a name="examples"></a>
 ```html
 <!-- example 1 -->